holdenlee/blog/posts/writing/readercon_2019.md

 As genres, science fiction and fantasy often have trouble dealing with class because the hero is often the one who has enough spare time to pursue a plot or mystery.
 People who are not part of the elite (e.g., the nobility or technical elite) don't have time to figure out what's going on, only the time to face things as they come.
 Fantasy especially has trouble with this because the nobility are the "movers and shakers of history"; at best you get the middle class ("fat hobbits").

 CT:
-A novel has to pick a person or small group to focus on to some climax, but actual history is seldom shaped by a few people.
-Tt's often a large group, with many people who don't get named.
+A novel has to follow a person or small group to some climax, but actual history is seldom shaped by a few people.
+It's more often shaped by a large group, including many people who don't get named.
 Speculative fiction could do a lot to explore movements: how large groups of people work together to change society.
 The Dispossessed by Ursula Le Guin does a good job.

 MO:
 We act as if we're past monarchy, but a lot of things in our world came from the Victorian age.
 For example, breakfast buffets in hotels are an aristocratic tradition.

 CV:
 We are still in a oligarchy; we are in a new gilded age.
 We have been "convinced as a culture to cheerlead capitalism, and specific players in capitalism."
-See how much geek fandom is invested in the Avengers endgame.
+Consider how much geek fandom is invested in the Avengers endgame.
 Disney doesn't care about us!
 Media companies are making a ridiculous amount of money convincing us to consume their stuff as a fun hobby.
 Corporations are "making us complicit in our own oppression, and [making us] find it entertaining."

 SS: It's difficult to write a book about work, and about how politics works at a ground level.
 I think we can write more interesting novels if we can concentrate on how economic systems really work.